Skin nonmelanocytic tumor

 Electron microscopy description

-• Tumor cells with tonofilaments/desmosomes, numerous glycogen granules
+• Tumor cells with tonofilaments / desmosomes, numerous glycogen granules

 • Basal lamina

-• Globular keratohyaline granules around ducts
+• Globular keratohyalin granules around ducts / cysts

 • No lamellar granules